rclone/rclone/docs/content/drive.md

    (If you selected "External" at Step 5 continue to Step 9.
-   If you chose "Internal" you don't need to publish and can skip straight to Step 11.)
+   If you chose "Internal" you don't need to publish and can skip straight to Step 10 but your destination drive must be part of the same Google Workspace.)

-9. Go to "Oauth consent screen" and confirm that your intended email is shown as a test user, and that "Publishing status" is shown as "Testing".
+9. Go to "Oauth consent screen" and then click "PUBLISH APP" button and confirm.
+   You will also want to add yourself as a test user.

 10. Provide the noted client ID and client secret to rclone.

-Be aware that, due to the "enhanced security" introduced by Google, you are theoretically expected to "submit your app for verification" and then wait a few weeks(!) for their response; in practice, if you keep your app in testing, then you can go right ahead and use the client ID and client secret with rclone, the only issue will be a very scary confirmation screen shown when you connect via your browser for rclone to be able to get its token-id (but as this only happens during the remote configuration, it's not such a big deal).
-Because we anticipate that we will be the only user on this client-id, testing should be sufficient for most use cases.
+Be aware that, due to the "enhanced security" recently introduced by Google, you are theoretically expected to "submit your app for verification" and then wait a few weeks(!) for their response; in practice, you can go right ahead and use the client ID and client secret with rclone, the only issue will be a very scary confirmation screen shown when you connect via your browser for rclone to be able to get its token-id (but as this only happens during the remote configuration, it's not such a big deal).
+Keeping the application in "Testing" will work as well, but the limitation is that any grants will expire after a week, which can be annoying to refresh constantly.
+If, for whatever reason, a short grant time is not a problem, then keeping the application in testing mode would also be sufficient.

 (Thanks to @balazer on github for these instructions.)